Watzit/Curse-of-Strahd/Plane of Shadow/Domains of Dread/Ravenloft/Locations/Barovia/Barovia.md

     suspicion.

 -   Many locals believe Count von Zarovich is a vam­ pire.
-He dwells in Castle Ravenloft, a citadel from which few return.
+He dwells in [[Castle Ravenloft]], a citadel from which few return.

 -   Vistani bands passing through Barovia are un­ der the protection of the count.
 This protection stems from a past kindness the Vistani showed the count and from his long association with the fortune-teller Madam Eva.
 (See "Travelers in the Mists" at the end of this chapter for details on the Vistani.)

 -   The stories of Barovia's people are full of hidden evils: treacherous witches, secretive cults, por­ tentous ravens, vicious werewolves, and worse.

+BAROVIAN CHARACTERS

+A diverse populace dwells in Barovia, their ancestors drawn from lands long ago conquered by Count von Zarovich.
+The people favor dressing in muted but func­ tional clothes, have a wide range of skin and hair col­ ors, and often have names inspired by Slavic peoples.
+When players create characters from Barovia, ask them the following questions.

+What was your life like in Barovia?
+Were you the child ofa shepherd, vintner, or burgomaster?
+Was your life humble, or were you spared scarcity ofcoin and food?
+Did someone in your life vanish, or did you suffer some brush with the creatures ofthe night?

+What superstitions do you cleave to?
+Is there some­ thing you do or say every morning or at night?
+Do animals-particularly bats, ravens, or wolves-feature in your superstitions?
+What superstitions do you have regarding coins, doorways, meals, or wounds?

+Do you have recurring dreams or visions ofunfamil­ iar experiences or past lives?
+Who were you in these dreams?
+What do they tell you about Barovia?
+Do you believe they hold any truth?
+Does Count Strahd von Zarovich feature in any ofthese visions?